Safe – Reliable – Efficient – Easy to Operate Trawler

-From the Foredeck, walking aft to port, you go up a couple of fiberglass steps to arrive at the Boat Deck (which normally stows the current owner’s Port-a-Bote tender), and is set up and already reinforced to accommodate a crane/davit and RIB if the new owner desires.
-When the tender is launched, the Boat Deck allows for an amazingly large outdoor deck space that can be configured with chairs and bench seating that sets up like a luxury patio.
+From the Foredeck, walking aft to port, you go up a couple of fiberglass steps to arrive at the Boat Deck, and has a new Nick Jackson crane installed April, 2019.
+No tender is included, but when the tender is launched, the Boat Deck allows for an amazingly large outdoor deck space that can be configured with chairs and bench seating that sets up like a luxury patio.
 The Flybridge is forward of the Boat Deck and has a helm, helm chair, single lever throttle control, bow thruster control and full engine gauges and includes additional bench seating for six people providing a bird’s eye perch for running underway or relaxing when at anchor.
 With the installed NMEA 2000 network, an additional monitor and/or laptop/tablet can be easily connected to provide full navigational information and instrumentation from the Flybridge.

 Down below, aft of the Salon, the Aft Deck contains the Cockpit with moveable seating and a hot and cold freshwater sink.
 A transom door provides access to the integrated swim platform which has built in storage and a hot and cold shower for rinsing off or showering “al fresco” (where permitted … always check local regulations)!